-VSL evaluates whether events and circumstances have occurred that indicate whether the carrying value of long-lived assets have been impaired.
+VSL evaluates whether events and circumstances have occurred that indicate whether the carrying value of long-lived assets has been impaired.
 In the event that VSL determines that impairment has occurred, a write-down to estimated fair value would be recorded.
 Measurement is based on those assets' estimated fair values as compared to the carrying value.
-No events have occurred during the years ended December 31, 2021 and 2020, that would indicate an impairment of value.
+No events have occurred during the years ended December 31, 2022 and 2021, that would indicate an impairment of value.